 What to Do While Waiting to Hear Back After a Job Interview

 So, now you know it can take about two or so weeks to hear back after your job interview.
-But during that time, you might be a little anxious waiting for a response.
-To help keep your mind off the situation, here are a few things you can do while you wait to hear back about your interview.
+But during that time, you might be a little anxious.
+To help keep your mind off the situation, here are a few things you can do while you wait.

 Check Your Notes